lsascha/registeraddress/Readme.md

 -----------
 1. Have tt_address and for example direct mail installed and ready
 2. Install registeraddress extension like all others.
+3. Use the update script in the Extension-Manager of registeraddress to add a generated hash to all already existing tt_address entries.

+   _The update script is not shown when no entries with a missing hash are found._

 Setup:
 -----------